mmarkdown/filter/README.md

 ## Plugins

-Currently there are only two plugins:
+Currently there are three plugins:

 * noop, a plugin that does nothing.
 * emph, a plugin that replaces `*emphasis*` with `XXemphasisXX`.

-Later plugins can take a code block and look the a special language tag (say `exec:dot`) run that command, and replace the entire codeblock with an image containing the generated image.
+* exec, a plugin the runs a command using the codeblock contents and replaces it with an image.